0x41424142/qualysdk/SECURITY.md

 ## Reporting a Vulnerability

-If you believe you have found a vulnerability in qualyspy, create an issue/advisory with details/steps to repeoduce.
+If you believe you have found a vulnerability in qualyspy, please create an issue/advisory with details/steps to reproduce.